-Patrick is the former Secretary of the Board of Santa Comes to Bay Street he joined the board in 2008.
+Patrick is a former Secretary of the Board of Santa Comes to Bay Street; he joined the board in 2008.
 Patrick has professional experience on both sides of the street, most recently as an analyst at Spartan Funds Management.
 Patrick is a Master of Finance graduate from Queen’s School of Business.

 In addition to his role as Secretary, Patrick took on the time consuming and arduous role of designing and implementing the website for SCTBS.

 Tim joined the Board in 2010.
 Tim is previously a member of Deloitte’s National Health Services Consulting practice in Toronto, working with clients across the Public and Private Sectors.
 Tim has an MBA from the Rotman School of Management at the University of Toronto and has a number of years of Financial Services Industry experience.
 Tim’s other activities include coaching; alpine skiing in the winter and junior men’s rugby in the summer along with a number of other charitable initiatives in volunteer roles throughout the year.

 Before moving to Toronto from Vancouver in 2014, Eric has worked for financial institutions in different roles for 13 years.
 Currently, he's enrolled in Fashion Coordination and Styling program to pursue his career in the fashion industry.
 Eric is also a volunteer for CAFTCAD.